50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 When it comes to stopping power, you cannot go wrong with either round.
 To put this in perspective, both the Beowulf and Action Express have more kinetic energy at 200 yards than a 45 ACP has at the muzzle.

-Many shooters might view the Beowulf cartridge a bit much for home defense, as the massive amount of kinetic energy it delivers can be a liability due to over penetration.
-There’s no reason you couldn’t employ the Beowulf for self-defense, but you need to be absolutely sure of what lies behind your target per the safety rules of shooting.
+Many shooters might view the Beowulf cartridge a bit much for home defense, as the massive amount of kinetic energy it delivers can be a liability due to over-penetration.
+There’s no reason you couldn’t employ the Beowulf for self-defense, but you need to be absolutely sure of what lies behind your target (per the safety rules of shooting, which you should treat as gospel regardless of which cartridge you’re firing).

-Therefore, of the two rounds, the 50 AE would be the better choice for self-defense.
+Of the two rounds, the 50 AE would likely prove the better choice for self-defense.

 Hunting